oKermorgant/ros_management_tools/README.md

 ```
 At this point you should be rigourous enough to re-source all terminals to make sure they use the same workspaces.

+# Some bonus

+## Compiling while Gazebo is running

+Gazebo can be quite resource-hungry which leads to longer compilation times when working on a node in parallel.
+The function `gz_compile_watchdog`, defined in `ros_management.bash`, will pause Gazebo when one of this processes is detected: `cmake, c++, colcon, catkin`.

 ## IDE configuration